 To clarify temporal changes in the micro channel bed topography associated with occurrence of debris flows, a TLS unit (GLS-1500 Topcon Co., Tokyo, Japan) was used to measure the topography of valley axis (Fig. 2) (Hayakawa et al., 2016).
-Based on the specifications, the maximum measurable distance of the TLS unit is 500 m (for target objects with a 90% reflectance), with accuracies of 6" for angle and 4 mm for distance (at 150 m range).
+The maximum measurable distance of the TLS unit is 500 m (for target objects with a 90% reflectance), with accuracies of 6" for

+10 angle and 4 mm for distance (at 150 m range).
 From November 2011, field measurements were undertaken in spring, summer, and autumn for 4 years (Table 1).
-For each measurement, the scanner was set at two positions and was correctly leveled with its internal tilt sensor (giving an angle accuracy of 6").
+For each measurement, the scanner was set at two positions.
 One was at the downstream side of the target area (P1 in Fig. 2), where the land had been relatively stable for many years.
 The other at the upstream side of the target area (around point D in Fig. 2).
-The location of this scan position varied with time because it was in the valley bottom where the topography changed due to erosion and deposition by debris flows.
-The two point clouds measured from different scan positions were registered using at least five reference targets placed between the two scan positions with accuracies of 0.5-6 mm.
-The point spacing of cloud points ranged from 0.038 to 0.130 m (Table 1), thus the point densities ranged from 59.5 to
+The location of this scan position varied because it was in the valley bottom where the topography changed significantly due to debris flows.
+The point clouds measured from different scan positions were registered using at least five reference targets placed between the two scan positions.
+The two point clouds were registered by the target matching method using these reference targets, with accuracies of 0.5-6 mm.
+The geographic coordinates (Japan Plane Rectangular CS VIII, EPSG: 2450) of two targets, selected as georeference points, were measured with global navigation

-- 5 689.9 pts m-2 (average 249.6 pts m-2).
-The geographic coordinates (Japan Plane Rectangular CS VIII, EPSG: 2450) of two targets, selected as georeference points, were measured with global navigation satellite system (GNSS) receivers (GeoXH 6000, Trimble, Sunnyvale, CA, USA or GRS-1, Topcon Co., Japan; accurate to a range of 10-63 mm in XY or Z).
+5 satellite system (GNSS) receivers (GeoXH 6000, Trimble, Sunnyvale, CA, USA or GRS-1, Topcon Co., Japan; accurate to a range of 10-63 mm in XY or Z).
 The baseline solution was calculated using data from GNSS base stations of GEONET, the Japanese GNSS network operated by the Geospatial Authority of Japan.
-The overall uncertainties of the point clouds, including scanning, registration, and - 10 georeferencing by GNSS, were considered in the order of centimeters to a decimeter (Hayakawa et al., 2016).
+The overall uncertainties of the point clouds, including scanning, registration, and georeferencing by GNSS, were considered in the order of centimeters to a decimeter (Hayakawa et al., 2016).